porzucek/umamisavvy.com/_posts/2015-10-17-trasnfer-flight.md

 header-img: ""
 ---

 It's almost midnight.
-We just landed in Istanbul and now waiting for our flight to Japan.
+We just landed in Istanbul and now waiting for our flight to Tokyo.

-Transfer flights are extremely easy.
-There are directions everywhere and there's now way to get lost.
+Transfer flights are very easy.
+There are sufficient directions at the airport so there's no way to get lost.

-Istanbul's airport seems to be of moderate size, but even though it's almost midnight the congestion of people is comparable to that on the London tube in the rush hours.
+Airport itself seems to be of moderate size.
+Even though it's almost midnight the congestion of people is comparable to that on the London tube in the rush hours.

 So far we are satisfied with Turkish airlines.
-The dinner was tasty, or at least the meat option, because Agata's vegetarian dish didn't hit the spot.
+The dinner was tasty, or at least the meat option - Agata's vegetarian dish didn't hit the spot.

 The time is passing reading "Sleepslessness(insomia) in Tokyo", thanks Beata!